osalvador/ReplicaDB/README.md

 - Open Source.
 - Java based cross-platform solution.
-- Any database engine SQL, NoSQL or other persistent stores like CSV or Kafka.
+- Any database engine SQL, NoSQL or other persistent stores like CSV, Amazon S3 or Kafka.
 - Simple architecture, just a command line tool that can run on any server (including my laptop), without any remote agents in the databases.
 - Good performance for a large amount of data.
 - I do not need streaming replication, or a pure change data capture (CDC) system that requires installation in the source database.